 2. If you connect a multifunctional printer (MFP - a device that combines the functions of a printer, scanner, copier) to a Keenetic router, it will only work as a network printer (working as a network scanner is not supported).
 Scanning over the network when the MFP is connected via USB is not implemented.
 The reason is that it is not enough for scanners, unlike printers, to provide a 'bridge' between USB and the printer driver on the PC.
 Each scanner manufacturer uses its own driver and protocol/control language to work with the scanner.
 Generally, manufacturers do not reveal details of their driver implementations.

-To connect a USB printer to Keenetic:
+To connect a USB printer to a Keenetic device:

-In this example we connect the Brother DCP-7057 printer.
+In this example, we connect the Brother DCP-7057 printer.

 Click on the link 'USB disks and printers' to go to the 'Applications' page.

-3. on the 'Applications' page, you can manage the connected printers.
+4. on the 'Applications' page, you can manage the connected printers.
 Clicking on the connected printer will take you to the printer's advanced settings.

 By default, the printer is connected via the CIFS protocol, and the bidirectional mode is disabled.

-5. Now in Windows, in the file manager address bar, enter the local IP address of the router or its network name, starting with \\ (in our example it is \\192.168.1.1), and make sure that the printer can be seen there.
+6. Now in Windows, in the file manager address bar, enter the local IP address of the router or its network name, starting with \\ (in our example, it is \\192.168.1.1), and make sure that the printer can be seen there.

 Install the printer driver during the connection procedure.